MicrosoftDocs/office-365-management-api/office-365-management-api/office-365-management-activity-api-schema.md

 3. The original and new value would have the emails of the user for which the role has changed
 1. In case there is no change in the role, that role type would not be present in the audit record.

-## Cloud Policy service schema

-The audit records for events related to the [Cloud Policy service](/microsoft-365-apps/admin-center/overview-cloud-policy) extend the [Common schema](#common-schema) as follows:

 ## Backup Policy schema

 |**Parameters**  |**Type**|**Mandatory?** |**Description**|